I moved to Melbourne in 2010 because I loved marketing, design and a man (possibly in that order).

 I’ve been here six years now.
 I remember the first time I hopped on a plane from Brisbane to Melbourne and thought to myself, “I can’t wait to get home.”

-I know that they’ll still want to know where you live and where you went to school so that they can ‘place,’ you.
-I know that my husband and I will always fail that second test.
+I know now that the old-guard Melburnians will want to know where you live and where you went to school so that they can ‘place,’ you.
+I know that I will always fail that second test.
 But I've also learnt that, if you are witty and charming enough, they’ll make exceptions.

 Importantly, I know the best time to visit an NGV exhibition to avoid the crowds and I know when Miss Louise usually goes on sale.
 I know that girls in Brunswick love their vintage Levis but not as much as girls in Albert Park love their Lululemon.
 I know that in September the Plane Trees on Collins Street are everything and that Vue Du Monde lost their third hat this year.